Lurkingguy/Library-Management-System/README.md

 # Library-Management-System

-## This project using Java FXMl with Eclipse and SQL Server 2014
+## This project is using Java FXML with Eclipse and SQL Server 2014